Roy Moore Wins Alabama GOP Senate Primary, A Blow To Trump And McConnell

 Another backer of Strange, National Republican Senatorial Committee Chairman Cory Gardner, R-Colo., said in a statement Tuesdsay night, "Our focus is always on keeping a strong Republican majority in the Senate, and that includes Alabama.
 Roy Moore will be imperative to passing a conservative agenda, and we support him in keeping this seat in Republican hands."

 Moore prevailed despite being heavily outspent by Strange and his allies, but the newly minted GOP nominee has a long history in the state that endeared him to religious conservatives.
+In his victory speech on Tuesday night, Moore told his supporters, "We have to return the knowledge of God and the Constitution of the United states to the United States Congress," according to the Associated Press.

 After being elected to the state supreme court in 2000, Moore was removed just three years later for erecting a massive monuments of the Ten Commandments outside the state judicial building and refusing to remove it when ordered to do so by the federal courts.

 Moore was re-elected to the state court in 2012, but was suspended again after he directed judges in the state to ignore the U.S. Supreme Court's 2015 decision that legalized gay marriage.